 Sherman is a tiny town located in the state of Mississippi.
 With a population of 604 people and just one neighborhood, Sherman is the 203rd largest community in Mississippi.

-Sherman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sherman is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sherman is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Sherman who work in office and administrative support (15.46%), management occupations (11.84%), and law enforcement and fire fighting (11.51%).

 Of important note, Sherman is also a town of artists.
 Sherman has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sherman’s character.